-- 1.21 The War in Ukraine has caused utility costs to also increase by huge and unexpected amounts.
-The Councils sources its gas and electricity from a commercial energy broker called ESPO to ensure best value is achieved.
-Energy price caps were implemented by central government to protect consumers and businesses from these extrememe price rises but because ESPO brokers commercial contracts for the Council the caps are a lot higher than the actual usage so no benefit can be applied to the HRA budgets. - 1.22 In real terms the increases have meant that from October 2022 the electricity cost has doubled, and from April 2023 the gas cost has quadrupled.
-Initially further increases were expected on electricity in October 2023 of another 30% increase on electricity and in April 2024 a further 30% increase on gas on top of the previous increases. - 1.23 In real terms this means that in the 2023/24 financial year the forecast total cost increase on gas and electricity is £440k.
+The War in Ukraine had caused utility costs to also increase by huge and unexpected amounts.
+The Councils sourced its gas and electricity from a commercial energy broker called ESPO to ensure best value was achieved.
+Energy price caps were implemented by central government to protect consumers and businesses from these extreme price rises but because ESPO brokers commercial contracts for the Council the caps were a lot higher than the actual usage so no benefit can be applied to the HRA budgets.

+In real terms, the increases had meant that from October 2022 the electricity cost had doubled, and from April 2023 the gas cost had quadrupled.
+Initially, further increases were expected on electricity in October 2023 of another 30% increase on electricity and in April 2024 a further 30% increase on gas on top of the previous increases.

+In real terms, this meant that in the 2023/24 financial year the forecast total cost increase on gas and electricity was £440k.